-Accrued wages includes employee contracts for certain academic personnel that provide for twelve monthly salary payments, although the contracted services are rendered during a ninemonth period, and services provided by hourly employees that were paid after June 30.
-The liability for those employees who are on a deferred pay schedule and those that have completed their contracted services, but have not yet received final payment totaled \$2,143,411 at June 30, 2016.
-Accrued wages also includes unpaid insurance benefits as of June 30, 2016 totaling \$403,907.
+Accrued wages include services provided by certain academic personnel and hourly employees that were paid after June 30.
+The liability for those employees who have completed their contracted services, but have not yet received final payment totaled \$957,840 at June 30, 2017.
+Accrued wages also includes unpaid insurance benefits as of June 30, 2017 totaling \$341,079.